Claims and Notification: Identifying the date of claim

 - the Department for Work and Pensions, or

-- the Department of Social Development in Northern Ireland.
+- the Department for Communities (DfC) in Northern Ireland.

 From 6 April 2009 appropriate office means:

-- any other office specified in writing by the Board.
+- any office specified in writing by the Board.

 Paper claims sent via the Rapid Data Capture (RDC) process will be stamped at the RDC processing centre on the day they are received.
 The date of receipt will be the date of claim.